 In this video, you can learn everything about RSI and how to use it in analysis:

-3) Trend lines as an important tool in trading for each beginner trader is presented below:
+3) Trend lines as an essential tool in trading for each beginner trader is presented below:

-5) Next thing that novice traders need to learn are candlestick patterns that are presented below in the video:
+5) The next thing that novice traders need to learn are candlestick patterns that are presented below in the video:

-These are major things in technical analysis to learn.
+These are significant things to learn in technical analysis.

 Conclusion